jackdesert/daily_lager/README.md

     DELETE <category>
       # Deletes a category you're tracking

-    HISTORY
+    HISTORY | WEB
-      # Provides a web link to a graphical representation of your history
+      # Provides a link to a graphical representation of your history
+      # and a link to to a web interface for fast response time

     TODAY
       # Shows all the categoriess you've logged today